Avrieux

-Avrieux is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Avrieux (Savoyard: Avrou) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

-Geography

 Climate

 Avrieux has a humid continental climate (Köppen climate classification Dfb).
 The average annual temperature in Avrieux is 8.5 C. The average annual rainfall is 600.4 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 18.0 C, and lowest in January, at around -0.9 C. The highest temperature ever recorded in Avrieux was 36.0 C on 19 July 2023; the coldest temperature ever recorded was -21.6 C on 9 January 1985.